-- Version 13.2 does not read the contents of an existing dyalog.exe.config file. - For .Net Version 2, no configuration file is required; if you select Version 2 having previously selected Version 4, the file will be deleted. - You will need suitable permissions to write the configuration file, or delete it you may wish to start APL by right clicking on the Dyalog shortcut and selecting Run as administrator.
+- Any existing dyalog.exe.config file will simply be overwritten, losing any changes that the file might contain. - For .NET Version 2 (the default for Dyalog APL), no configuration file is required; if you select Version 2 having previously selected Version 4, the file will be deleted. - With default privileges, the dyalog.exe.config file will be put in the Windows VirtualStore; Dyalog recommends changing this option in an APL which has elevated privileges (right click on the Dyalog APL shortcut and select "Run as Administrator").